Jahid006/EfficientFuzzyTextMaching/readme.md

 ftm = FuzzyTextMatcher(
     list_of_strings=list_of_strings,
     similarity_cutoff=60,
-    preserve_order=False, # if true, returns a order preserving list of matching text search_bound=(-15, +15)
+    preserve_order=False, # if true, returns an order preserving list of matching text search_bound=(-15, +15)
 )